A light and whipped version of the traditional American buttercream.

 Whipped cream is already whipped and most of the time it’s made with vegetable shortening, which is not what you want for this recipe.

-You don’t want to microwave your butter because it will not mix properly with the other ingredients.
-Just cut up your butter and let it come to room temp on its own.
+You don’t want to microwave the butter because it will not mix properly with the other ingredients.
+Just cut it up and let it come to room temperature on its own.

 Yes, you can use vanilla extract in place of vanilla bean paste in the same amounts.